atomofiron/img2fbm/README.md

       --st <type>
           Scale type

+          [default: fit]

           Possible values:
-          - fill-center: Scale to fill animation bounds
+          - fill: Scale to fill animation bounds
-          - fit-center:  Scale to fit in animation bounds
+          - fit:  Scale to fit in animation bounds

+  -a, --alignment <side>
+          Applied alignment if the source picture has aspect ratio different from the target

+          [default: bottom]

+          Possible values:
+          - left:   Align source picture to left
+          - top:    Align source picture to top
+          - right:  Align source picture to right
-          - fit-bottom:  Scale to fit in animation bounds and align bottom
+          - bottom: Align source picture to bottom

-          [default: fit-bottom]

   -p, --preview
           Generate the previews of result pictures